caninetools/canine.tools/docs/about/index.md

 icon: "material/information"
 ---
 ## What is canine.tools?
 The canine.tools project is a collection of open source and private frontends and services. canine.tools is furry fandom themed.
-We are LGBTQ+ friendly and accept all!
-It originally start in June of 2023 as fluffy.tools.
-We decided to start the project up again around July of 2024.
+It originally started in June of 2023 as fluffy.tools.
+It started as a small site to host things for my own use.
+I find these things useful, and want to share them for anyone to use.
+It relaunched around a year later in 2024 as canine.tools.

 This project focuses on user privacy and providing services for everyone to use.
 You can read more about our [privacy](https://canine.tools/privacy) and our [terms](https://canine.tools/terms).